top of page

 A Government Unprepared to Fight a Modern War

 From the start, the Confederacy faced a financial uphill climb.
 The Southern economy was built on agriculture, not industry, and it relied heavily on exporting cotton to Europe.
 That meant the region didn’t have the factories, banks, or the large tax base the Union had.
 The U.S. government could raise money through tariffs, income taxes, and a strong network of northern industries that paid those taxes.
 The Confederacy couldn’t.
 Its wealth was tied up in land and enslaved people — neither of which produced steady federal revenue.
 In peacetime, this wasn’t obvious.
-In wartime, it became a crisis immediately.
+In wartime, it immediately became a crisis.

-Direct taxes were allowed, but collecting them was another story.
-The Confederacy relied on state governments to assess and collect those taxes, and many treated the process like a suggestion.
-Some states delayed tax assessments, others undervalued property, and a few simply ignored federal tax laws altogether.
-Georgia’s governor, Joseph Brown, openly resisted anything that looked like federal power; he stalled tax collections, complained that Richmond was overreaching, and insisted Georgia’s resources belonged to Georgia first.
 North Carolina’s governor, Zebulon Vance, took a similar approach, blocking federal agents and sparring with Jefferson Davis over what the national government could demand.
 With governors fighting the system from the top and local officials dragging their feet at the bottom, real revenue barely reached the treasury.
-The government in desperation began printing more money, and predictably inflation soared.
+In desperation the government began printing more money, and predictably inflation soared.
 Congress eventually resorted to taking ten percent of farmers’ crops because the cash system had collapsed.
-The government had the power to tax on paper; it just couldn’t make the system function.

 As the conflict deepened, the cracks widened.
 The Confederate government struggled to coordinate basic wartime needs.
 Railroads refused to standardize track gauges or share equipment, making shipments slow and unreliable.
 Some state warehouses guarded their uniforms and boots for “their own men,” even as soldiers elsewhere marched with bare feet and torn jackets.
 Taxation was nearly impossible.
 Conscription sparked backlash from governors who insisted it violated state sovereignty.
 Every time Richmond tried to centralize anything, the states pushed back.